Irish Stock Exchange closes due to severe weather warnings

 Brokers express surprise at move that is also designed to ‘protect market integrity’

-The Irish Stock Exchange (ISE) closed at noon on Thursday following warnings from the Government over the severe weather.
+The Irish Stock Exchange (ISE) closed at noon on Thursday and will remain shut Friday following warnings from the Government over the severe weather.

 The ISE also said the move was designed to “protect against any potential risk to market integrity in these exceptional circumstances”.

-A spokeswoman for the ISE elaborated and said the risk to market integrity stemmed from the reduced level of activity, which could distort matters.
+A spokeswoman for the ISE said the risk to market integrity stemmed from the reduced level of activity, which could distort trading.

 “In these exceptional circumstances the decision was taken to close the market today in order to ensure fair price formation, investor protection and the delivery of market integrity.”